UCSB-CS-RACELab/jetty-examples/README.md

 Check out client.py to see how to issue GETs and POSTs from python.

-  </li><li>
-If you change the jqfns.js or test.html files, reload/refresh the test.html window
-<br>If you change the java files, re-compile them with javac and stop/start the App again using the steps above.
-<br>If you get classes/symbols not found -- check that you have the classpath set correctly (see above)
-<br>If you add libraries, put the jar files in the working directory and add them to the end of the CLASSPATH line above after a colon.
 </li></ol>

 ## Making the above work on two different machines (server and client)